 - Any other information that we gather, in pursuance of the unpaid parking charge, including information that is shared by you with us.

-Your data will be held for sufficient time to enable the outstanding parking charges to be settled, by you or another person and resolve any dispute.
+Your data will be held for sufficient time to enable the outstanding parking charges to be settled by you or another person and resolve any dispute.
+We may also keep data to monitor persistent offenders.
 However, your data will not normally be held for longer than 6 years in such circumstances.
 In some circumstances your data may be held for longer than 6 years, examples of this are:

 - When there is an ongoing dispute which requires us to hold the data for longer than 6 years.

 - Where a court order has been made allowing us to pursue outstanding money after the expiration of 6 years.

 - Where contractual or legal obligations specific to a particular site require us to and we will only keep data for longer if there is no other way of meeting those obligations.